/ /

 Lego Universe

-Sadly there are no public servers available for Lego Universe.
+Sadly, there are no public servers available for Lego Universe.
 Darkflame Universe created a functioning emulator of the game and previously hosted a public server, but following discussions with The Lego Group, they were forced to shut up shop.

 Maple Story 2

 We hardly knew ye at all, Maple Story 2.
 Despite being the sequel to one of the most popular MMOs of all time, Maple Story 2 didn’t quite catch on in the way that publisher Nexon was hoping for, pulling the plug after only two years of live service in the west.
+Servers for the Korean version of the game continued to operate until May 2025.

 The Matrix Online

 An online game set in a franchise based around simulated realities sounds like a pretty good fit, but SOE’s The Matrix Online never really took off.
 A full emulator of the game isn’t available, but MXOEmu allows you to explore the game world with other players.
 Considering that the game’s combat was notoriously bad, this may be something of a blessing.
-Regular in-game events such as DJ nights will keep you engaged, but if you ever wanted to check out the game’s story then it’s worth downloading this extremely in-depth PDF archive of the game.

 Monster Hunter Frontier Z

 Despite having never been released in the west, Monster Hunter fans have managed to not only get this game running on private servers, but have also begun an English translation patch.
+The Monster Hunter Frontier subreddit has a helpful list of all the servers currently in operation.

 Neocron